Allegheny-Computer-Science-102-F2020/cs102-F2020-lab9-solution/README.md

 can use the versions of these programs that are available in the provided Docker container.
 Ultimately, if you are not sure that all of the Python development tools are working correctly on your laptop, then you should always use the provided Docker container.
+Finally, it is important to note that if you are using MacOS or Windows on your laptop you will probably need to use the Docker container since both of those operating systems may not offer the tools needed to take accurate timings of the program that you will implement.

-Now, making sure that you are in your "home base" directory for this laboratory assignment, you need to install the dependencies for the `factorialmaker` program that you will implement, debug, and observe.
-To complete this step you need to type `cd factorialmaker` and then `poetry install`.
+Now, making sure that you are in your "home base" directory for this laboratory assignment, you need to install the dependencies for the `fibonaccicreator` program that you will implement, debug, and observe.
+To complete this step you need to type `cd fibonaccicreator` and then `poetry install`.
 What output did this command produce?
 What do you think that this step did?
 Why is important to type these commands?
 Make sure that you know the answers to these question before moving onto the next step of the assignment.
 Finally, please remember that when you want to run `gradle grade` you must be in the "home base" directory for this laboratory assignment.
-However, when you want to run the Python program you need to be in the directory called `factorialmaker`.
+However, when you want to run the Python program you need to be in the directory called `fibonaccicreator`.

 ### Using Multiple Approaches to Compute the Numbers in the Fibonacci Sequence